 It seems intuitive that the health impacts of air pollution would be strongly linked to the concentration of local pollutants (i.e. the exposure).
 But are there other factors at play?

 In the visualization we see the death rate from outdoor particulate matter pollution (on the y-axis) plotted against the population-weighted exposure to particulate matter (PM2.5) concentrations (on the x-axis).
-The bubble size is represent of average income (GDP per capita).

 Indeed, we see an overall correlation: the death rate from air pollution is higher in countries that have a higher level of pollution.
 There is also an important regional divide: most European, North American and Latin American countries cluster near the origin at low pollution levels and low death rates.
 Nearly all countries with either a high death rate or high pollution concentration (or both) are in Africa or Asia.